In Memoriam: Wolfe, Ralph S.

 His major research interests concerned anaerobic microbes and he developed methods and designed tools that enabled research on these organisms.
 Research conducted in his laboratory elucidated the biochemistry of methanogenesis, the metabolic process by which a unique group of anaerobes make methane.
 These studies led to the discovery of new organisms and unique metabolic pathways that involve 6 novel coenzymes and unprecedented biochemistry.
 The methanogens were the first organisms to be recognized as belonging to a new third domain of life, the Archaea.
 (This work was done in collaboration with Carl Woese.)

 During 50 years of active research, Ralph mentored 28 graduate students and 28 postdoctoral students, whose work is featured in over 200 scientific publications.
 His laboratory also trained numerous undergraduate students and hosted scientists from all over the world.

 In 2015, the University of Illinois at Urbana-Champaign was named a Milestones in Microbiology site by the ASM.
-Ralph is one of eight scientists featured on the University of Illinois Milestones plaque.
+Ralph is one of 8 scientists featured on the University of Illinois Milestones plaque.

 Ralph was known for the breadth and depth of his knowledge regarding microbes and, at the same time, for his humility, especially surprising for one who achieved so much.
 His interest in microbes never waned.
 Indeed, Ralph continued nearly daily visits to his office-lab until December 2018 to check up on his "hobby" experiments.

-Ralph Wolfe is survived by his wife of 68 years, Gretka, and their three children, Daniel (Lynette) Wolfe of Coventry, R.I., Jon (Karen) Wolfe of Greentown, Ind., and Suzanne (James) May of Summerfield, Ohio; four grandchildren; and one great-grandson.
+Ralph Wolfe is survived by his wife of 68 years, Gretka, and their 3 children, Daniel (Lynette) Wolfe of Coventry, R.I., Jon (Karen) Wolfe of Greentown, Ind., and Suzanne (James) May of Summerfield, Ohio; 4 grandchildren; and 1 great-grandson.